thedevelopnik/generator-sudexpress/README.md

 * Mocha for testing, chai for assertions, and chai-http for server-side testing
 * knex for PostgreSQL queries, supported by pg
 * Swig for templating
+* connect-flash for easy messaging to users
+* bcrypt for salt/hashing secure information like passwords
+* Passport for authentication, with the LocalStrategy already setup.
+* cookie-parser and cookie-sessions for powerful cookies.

 It uses Gulp for local development and builds.
 Builds use:
 * Browserify for client-side javascript